digital-chemistry-laboratory/morfeus/docs/sasa.rst

 ===============================
 Solvent accessible surface area
 ===============================
-Solvent accessible surface area (SASA), atomic SASA and volumes under the SASA can be calculated.
+Solvent accessible surface area (SASA), atomic SASA, and total volume inside the SASA can be calculated.

 ******
 Module
 ******

-The SASA class calculates and stores the total and atomic SASA as well as the volume.
+The SASA class calculates and stores the total and atomic SASA as well as the total volume of the SASA.

 .. code-block:: python
   :caption: Example